 - A diminished sense of care for the work one does

 - Negative feelings about one’s workplace or even the job itself

 Living with PTSD

 If left untreated, PTSD may worsen over time.
 However, there are ample resources available to nurses who wish to find a healthy and sustainable recovery plan.
 In general, nurses who experience PTSD should:

-- Reach out to others – If you think you have PTSD, reach out for help.
-Some hospitals, like Rutgers Health/RWJ Barnabas Health, have implemented initiatives that encourage hospital staff to check in with their and their colleagues’ mental health daily.6 If your facility does not have a similar program, speak to a psychiatrist, therapist, or clinical social worker to discuss what you’ve experienced.
+If you think you have PTSD, reach out for help.
+As nurse mental health has become increasingly important, some hospitals, like Rutgers Health/RWJ Barnabas Health, have implemented initiatives that encourage hospital staff to have daily mental health check-ins.6 If your facility does not have a similar program, speak to a psychiatrist, therapist, or clinical social worker to discuss what you’ve experienced.
 You can also reach out to a trusted friend or advisor to share your feelings or plan your next steps.

-- Identify and share triggers – Triggers are profuse within nursing workplaces.
+Triggers of psychological distress are profuse within inpatient settings.
 As such, it’s important to take time for yourself to identify possible triggers that may arise during your workday and potential coping strategies to mitigate negative feelings or behaviors when they do—and always remember to breathe deeply.
 Also, notify your supervisor and colleagues of these triggers so they can help to make your environment feel safe.